GSA MULTIPLE AWARD SCHEDULE AND NDAA 2018 SECTION 889 (a)(1)(B) – Effective August 13, 2020

 Where Section (a)(1)(A) prohibited the SALE of certain telecommunications and video surveillance equipment and services, Section (a)(1)(B) prohibits the USE of such technology IN THE OPERATION OF YOUR BUSINESS. (https://www.regulations.gov/document?D=FAR_FRDOC_0001-1524)

-Contract clauses will be updated to require representation regarding the above prohibitions, and contractors should understand the following:
+Contract clauses have been updated to require representation regarding the above prohibitions, and contractors should understand the following:

 - Representation will require each contractor conduct a reasonable inquiry as to whether prohibited technology is utilized as a substantial or essential component of any system, or as critical technology as part of any system.